Dieter Burdenski: International career

 Looking for decent goalkeepers to someday succeed ageing Sepp Maier in the West Germany goal, Helmut Schön turned his attention to the Werder Bremen man in 1977, handing Burdenski his first of altogether 12 caps in a friendly in Montevideo against Uruguay.
 He was taken with the squad to Argentina to be a benchwarmer at the 1978 FIFA World Cup, playing three times in the 1980 UEFA European Championship qualifiers (but missing out on making the 1980 UEFA European Championship squad of the West Germans), and was doing the same job on the substitution bench at the 1984 UEFA European Championship.
 Before that tournament he enjoyed his final appearance for his country, coming on at half-time in a friendly against Italy in Zürich on 22 May 1984.

 Style of play

-Not the tallest for a goalkeeper at 1.81 m, Burdenski was exceptionally athletic and a superb shot stopper with amazing reactions.
-Burdenski was also known for his leadership qualities, he was captain of Werder Bremen many times during his long career.
+At the height of 1.81 m, as goalkeeper, Burdenski was an athletic and has stopped lots of shots due to his reaction speed and athleticism.
+He was also known for his leadership qualities, he was captain of Werder Bremen many times during his long career.